jenkinsci/build-history-manager-plugin/README.md

 The plugin starts by initializing its internal rules counters to zero.

-Then the plugin loops through all the completed builds in the build history starting from the most recent, and processes each build with possibly every rule (depending on the conditions) by looping through the rule list once for each completed build.
+The plugin then loops through all the completed builds in the build history, starting from the most recent, and processes each build with possibly every rule (depending on the conditions) by looping through the rule list once for each completed build.